ExodusMovement/schemasafe/README.md

 ## Features

 * Converts schemas to self-contained JavaScript files, can be used in the build process.\
-  _Integrates nicely with bundlers, so one won't need to generate code in runtime and that works with CSP._
+  _Integrates nicely with bundlers, so one won't need to generate code in runtime, and that works with CSP._
 * Optional `requireValidation: true` mode enforces full validation of the input object.\
   **Using `mode: "strong"` is recommended which combines that option with other extra schema safety checks.**
 * Does not fail open on unknown or unprocessed keywords — instead throws at build time if schema